 About Our Local Ecosystem:

-Torbay hosts a rich variety of coastal habitats and marine species in its designated Marine Conservation Zone and numerous Sites of Special Scientific Interest.
+Torbay is a unique coastal space, hosting a rich variety of coastal habitats and marine species in its designated Marine Conservation Zone and numerous Sites of Special Scientific Interest.
 It’s many land and marine diverse habitats have been recovering in recent decades with improved water quality enabling some species to re-establish themselves.
 Biodiversity is essential for maintaining a healthy ecosystem, which not only keeps us alive, it is fundamental for a profitable fishing industry and thriving tourist income.

 We are very fortunate in Torbay to have such a contrast between a busy port and serene natural habitats.
 We aim to better understand their transient behaviours and share with local industry and the community to create opportunity for humans and wildlife to co-exist safely and sustainably.